ChargrilledChook/chess/README.md

 ## Style Guide

 Written with the community [ruby style guide](https://rubystyle.guide/).
+See the .rubocop.yml file for specific tweaks.

 ## API tour